sty00A4/baselang/README.md

-# Basepy
+# Baselang

 #### INTRODUCTION

-Basepy is a high level, dynamically typed programming language written completely in python.
+Baselang is a high level, dynamically typed programming language written completely in python.
 The whole language is compressed in one file
-`basepy.py`.
+`baselang.py`.

 #### SYNTAX